quintanilha6/demo-sc-unrestricted-resource-consumption/README.md

 Spring WebClient offers the `@Timeout` annotation, allowing us to specify timeouts for HTTP requests.
 This feature helps prevent resource exhaustion.

 ### Input Validation with Annotations
 Spring Framework supports declarative input validation using annotations such as `@NotNull`, `@Size`, and `@Pattern`.
-By annotating DTO (Data Transfer Object) classes with these annotations, you can validate input data easily and ensure data integrity.
+By annotating DTO (Data Transfer Object) classes with these annotations, we can validate input data easily and ensure data integrity.

 ### Efficiency Improvements with Spring Features
-Spring Framework offers various features to enhance application efficiency, including caching, asynchronous processing, and performance monitoring.
-You can leverage Spring's Cache abstraction along with caching providers like Ehcache or Redis.
+Spring Framework offers various features to enhance application efficiency, including caching (`@Cacheable`), asynchronous processing, and performance monitoring.
+We can leverage Spring's Cache abstraction along with caching providers like Ehcache or Redis.

+### Spring Cloud
+Spring cloud offers [Circuit Breaker](https://spring.io/projects/spring-cloud-circuitbreaker), [Gateway](https://spring.io/projects/spring-cloud-gateway) and others that can also be useful to prevent exploitation.

 ## How to run the app
 - Run the 3 apps (internal api, external api and UI) with docker-compose `docker-compose up -d --build`